Creative Community

 Collaborating Organizations

-River of WordsRiver of Words.
-Founded in 1995 by former US Poet Laureate and 2008 winner of the Pulitzer Prize for Poetry, Robert Hass, along with writer Pamela Michael, River of Words, a California-based 501(c)(3) non-profit organization has energetically enlisted youth from around the world to compete annually in both art and poetry on the subject of the environment.
+River of WordsRiver of Words is now part of the Center for Environmental Literacy at St. Mary’s College in Moraga, California.
+Founded in 1995 by former US Poet Laureate and 2008 winner of the Pulitzer Prize for Poetry, Robert Hass, along with writer Pamela Michael, River of Words has energetically enlisted youth from around the world to compete annually in both art and poetry on the subject of the environment.
 ROW has conducted training workshops for teachers, park naturalists, grassroots groups, state resource agencies, librarians and others since 1995, helping them to incorporate observation-based nature exploration and the arts into their work with young people – improving children’s literacy and cognitive skills of investigation and critical thinking.